Gerrit Cole: Personal life

-Cole is the elder son of Mark and Sharon.
-He has a younger sister, Erin.
-Erin attended UCLA, where she played for the Bruins soccer team.
 Cole grew up as a fan of the New York Yankees, as his father, raised in Syracuse, New York, passed down his affinity for the Yankees to his son.
-Cole is of Italian descent.

 Cole attended the 2001 World Series, in which the Yankees took part.
 He held a sign that said "YANKEE FAN TODAY TOMORROW FOREVER," and a photograph shared by Newsday went viral in 2019 when news of his signing with the Yankees was reported.
 He brought the sign to his introductory press conference with the Yankees.

-In the same introductory press conference with the Yankees, Cole thanked the late Marvin Miller, the former executive director of the Major League Baseball Players Association and National Baseball Hall of Fame inductee, along with late Curt Flood, for their pivotal roles in establishing free agency for Major League Baseball players.
+Cole is of Italian descent.

 Cole is married to Amy Crawford, a former UCLA softball player and the sister of Brandon Crawford.
 They met when they attended UCLA.
 On January 1, 2020, Amy announced their first pregnancy.
 Their son Caden Gerrit Cole was born on June 30, 2020.
 Their second son Everett was born on January 2, 2023.
 They live in Greenwich, Connecticut.
 Cole has a passion for cooking, and he and his wife had a blog where they wrote about their favorite recipes.

-Cole is musically inclined and plays piano and guitar.
-He can read sheet music.
+Cole is musically inclined and plays piano and guitar and can read sheet music.

+Cole has a younger sister, Erin, who attended UCLA, where she played for the Bruins soccer team.

 On December 4, 2020, Cole was elected to the MLBPA's Executive Subcommittee.

-As of 2021, Cole still drives his white 2006 Toyota Tacoma, which he has had since high school and UCLA, as it was a gift from his father.